snoopysecurity/dvws-node/README.md

 cd dvws-node
 ```

-npm install all dependencies
+npm install all dependencies  (build for source is needed for `libxmljs`)

 ```
-npm install
+npm install --build-from-source
 ```

-If you get errors when running `npm install` regarding `libxmljs` and pre-built binaries not found.
-Run `npm install --build-from-source` instead.

 Run the startup script which create some test data